attilammagyar/js80p/README.md

 #### Linux

-As of Feburary, 2026, there is no official distribution of the MTS-ESP tuning provider plugins by [ODDSound](https://oddsound.com/) for Linux, however, there are plugins which can act as a tuning provider, for example, [Surge XT](https://surge-synthesizer.github.io/).
+As of February, 2026, there is no official distribution of the MTS-ESP tuning provider plugins by [ODDSound](https://oddsound.com/) for Linux, however, there are plugins which can act as a tuning provider, for example, [Surge XT](https://surge-synthesizer.github.io/).